Troubleshooting Android Issues

 This error is often due to Gradle needing to be synced, something you'll need to do periodically after updating dependencies and changing project settings.

-To manually sync Gradle, open Tools -> Android -> Sync Project with Gradle Files from the main menu bar:
+To manually sync Gradle, open File -> Sync Project with Gradle Files from the main menu bar:

 Error: "APK Can't be installed"